arctern-io/arctern-bootcamp/nytaxi_en/README.md

 ```
 <img src="./pic/nyc_taxi_dropoff_on_road.png">

-After bind the pick-up location and drop-off loaction to the road, add the information to dataframe near_road_df:
+After bind the pick-up location and drop-off loaction to the road, add the information to  on_road_nyc_df:

 ```python
 on_road_nyc_df.insert(16,'pickup_on_road',projectioned_pickup)